SIGCOMM21-5G/artifact/Video-Streaming/ABR-5G/README.md

 ## Real test experiments

-Since we do the experiments on AWS instances and the price is quite high, we currently have the VMs released.
-If required, we can provide two AWS VMs (a client-server pair) for tesing all the experiments.
+Since we perform the experiments on AWS VM instances and the price is quite high to keep them running, we have currently terminated them.
+If required, we can provision and provide two AWS VMs (a client-server pair) for tesing all the experiments.